 Instructions

-- In a small bowl, make the streusel.
-Combine flour, white sugar, and cold cut up butter.
-Using your hands, mix it together until combined into a crumbly, streusel mixture.
-Set aside while you make the muffin batter.3/4 cup all-purpose flour, 1/3 cup white sugar, 6 tbsp butter
+- With your hands, combine flour, white sugar, and cold cut up butter.
+Mix together until a crumbly streusel forms.
+See the photo above for reference.
+Put into the refrigerator.3/4 cup all-purpose flour, 1/3 cup white sugar, 6 tbsp butter

-- Add in flour, salt, cornstarch, baking soda, and baking powder.
-Using a spatula, gently fold until just combined.
-It’s important not to over mix with muffins.2 1/2 cups all-purpose flour, 3 tsp baking powder, 1 tsp baking soda, 1/2 tsp salt, 1 tbsp cornstarch
+- In a medium bowl, add in flour, salt, cornstarch, baking soda, and baking powder.
+Stir together and set aside to use later.2 1/2 cups all-purpose flour, 2 1/2 tsps baking powder, 1 tsp baking soda, 1/4 tsp salt, 2 tsps cornstarch

-- In the bowl with the chopped strawberries, add 1-2 tsps of flour and gently toss around until evenly coated.
-The light coating of flour will absorb any extra liquid it may have before adding it into the mixing bowl.1 1/2 cups fresh strawberries
+- In the bowl with the chopped strawberries, add 1-2 tsps of flour and gently toss around until the flour is evenly distributed.
+The light coating of flour will prevent them from sinking to the bottom.1 1/2 cups fresh strawberries

-- Add the strawberries and mix in a few times.
+- Add the strawberries into the muffin batter and mix in a few times.
+Don't over-mix!

-- Bake the muffins at 425°F for 5 minutes, then turn down to 375°F and bake for an additional 12-15 minutes.
-The muffins are ready when they bounce back at touch or a toothpick inserted comes out clean.
+- Bake the muffins at 425°F for 5 minutes, then turn down to 375°F and bake for 20-25 minutes.
+Every oven is different, but the muffins are ready a toothpick inserted comes out clean with no wet muffin batter.

-- These muffins are best eaten fresh.
-They stay fresh covered at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!
+- These muffins are best eaten day of or next day.
+They stay fresh at room temperature for a few days, and in the refrigerator in an airtight container for up to five days.

 Comments